slevine3/Scheduler/README.md

 ## Back End: NodeJS and MongoDB
 ## Winston and Winston-MongoDB for server side logging and connection to database

-## Scheduling and Graphing System: Moment.js, Moment-timezone, Nodemailer, Quickchart.js
+## Scheduling and Graphing System: Node Cron, Moment.js, Moment-timezone, Nodemailer, Quickchart.js